 - Strapier: People who work at Strapi and have completed the onboarding process.

-- Strapio: People who have recently joined the Strapi team and have not completed the onboarding process.
+- Strapio: People who have recently joined the Strapi team and have not completed the onboarding process, yet.

-- Training plan: Period that comes after the "common onboarding" process where the Strapio will learn the required skills in order to work at Strapi.
+- Training plan: Period that comes after the "common onboarding" process where the Strapio will learn the required skills to work at Strapi.

 - NPS (Net Promoter Score): metric used to measure the satisfaction of our users.
 More details here.